 Most major hotels have baby beds and bed guards for rent.
 Check the website or contact the hotel before reserving.

 If you’re worried about bed rollers, another way to avoid nighttime accidents is by staying at a ryokan (Japanese inn), which would entail sleeping on futons spread out on the floor!
-This might be a special experience, especially if your child isn’t accustomed to sleeping together with the family.
+This might be a unique experience, especially if your child isn’t accustomed to sleeping together with the family.

 If staying at an Airbnb, you may be able to find a place where baby beds are provided.
 Ask your host for safe sleeping options.